 - Low-NOx combustion system control

-- One boiler with SNCR system, others only with primary method
+- One boiler delivered with SNCR system, the rest with primary methods only

 - Warranty value for NOx < 200 mg/Nm3, actual daily average < 180 mg/Nm3

-- Power Plant: Narva oil shale-fired combusting power plants
+- Oil shale-fired combusting power plants in Narva, Estonia

-- Power output: 8 units (320 t/h) each with two boilers and one steam turbine.
-Each unit has an electric output of 200 MW.
+- 8 units (320 t/h) with two boilers and one steam turbine, and electric output of 200 MW each

-- Services: low-NOx system for boiler 3A in year 2013.
-Satisfied customer used option for deliveries to the remaining 7 boilers during years 2014–2015
+- Low-NOx system for boiler 3A installed in 2013.
+After successful delivery the customer ordered similar deliveries to the remaining 7 boilers, installations were done during years 2014–2015.